Ley789/SimpleRayTracer/Thesis/thesis.md

 the Diagrams DSL to the text-based format of POV-Ray.
 The aim of this bachelor project is to remove the dependency on POV-Ray.

-In this thesis we provide an alternate Backend for Diagrams.
+In this thesis we provide an alternative backend for Diagrams.
 This is achieved by implementing a native renderer.
 The renderer is based on the basic ray tracing algorithm.
 The thesis additionally provides the integration into Diagrams.